 While it’s important to keep some money in reserve, you don’t want your company’s financial safety net to grow too large either.
-Do so and you could miss some valuable opportunities to invest in your business and potentially grow.
+Save too much money (like Scrooge) and you could miss some valuable opportunities to invest in your business and potentially grow.

-What Are Working Capital Loans?
+What Is a Working Capital Loan?

-The Security Exchange Commission describes it this way.
-“Working capital is the money leftover if a company paid its current liabilities (that is, its debts due within one-year of the date of the balance sheet) from its current assets.”
+The Security Exchange Commission describes it this way: “Working capital is the money leftover if a company paid its current liabilities (that is, its debts due within one year of the date of the balance sheet) from its current assets.”

 Here’s the formula you need to follow to calculate your business’ working capital:

 - Current Assets – Current Liabilities = Working Capital

 Let’s illustrate this formula.
 Your business has $1 million in assets, including cash, accounts receivable, and inventory.
 It also has $750,000 in liabilities in the form of outstanding accounts payable and other debts.

 $1 million — $750,000 = $250,000 in Working Capital